42 Food Questions from Millennials—Answered in 5 Words or Less

 A: Pair it with fiber.

-Q: So many foods are branded as healthy, whole grain, no fat, etc. Which claims should I be looking for above anything else?
+Q: So many foods are branded as healthy, whole grain, fat-free, etc. Which claims should I be looking for above anything else?

 A: Whole grain; no added sugar